Living In The Moment For Peak Performance

 The Struggle Of Modern Living

-We see ourselves as busy people, doing too much with too little time.
-We also can see ourselves as pointless, with no prevailing purpose.
-We can see ourselves as but a blip on the cosmic scene, with billions of years preceding us and a speck in the vastness of the universe.
-Philosophers and scientists alike have struggled with this vastness since the beginning of human time.
-No one has come up with a convincing explanation.
-Some feel they have, and we see this not only in philosophy and religion but also in the lives of everyday people.
+We often see ourselves as busy people, doing too much with too little time.
+At other times, life feels pointless, without a prevailing purpose.
+Some of us view our existence as only a blip in cosmic history—a fleeting speck in the vastness of the universe.
+Philosophers and scientists have wrestled with these questions since the beginning of human thought.
+No explanation has been entirely convincing, though many claim to have found one.
+We see their influence not only in philosophy and religion but also in the everyday lives of people around us.

 Fictional Finalisms